Dragon Collection

 Dragon Collection (ドラゴンコレクション, Doragon Korekushon) is a Japanese social network game created by Konami that was released on the GREE social networking platform in 2010.
 A manga adaptation titled Dragon Collection: Ryū o Suberu Mono was serialized from 2011 to 2012 in Kodansha's shōnen manga magazine Weekly Shōnen Magazine.
 It was collected in six tankōbon volumes.
 A trading card arcade game was released in 2013.
-An anime television series adaptation aired on April 7, 2014 alongside Monster Retsuden Oreca Battle, another Konami video game adaptation.
-The series ended on March 23, 2015, but a bonus episode showing events after Hiro leaves Dragon Earth aired March 30, 2015.
+An anime television series adaptation aired on April 7, 2014, alongside Monster Retsuden Oreca Battle, another Konami video game adaptation.
+The series ended on March 23, 2015, but a bonus episode showing events after Hiro leaves Dragon Earth aired on March 30.

 This show, along with Oreca Battle, lacks an ending theme, a hallmark of anime that premiered on TV Asahi.

 Synopsis

 A young boy named Hiro wishes to play the eponymous video game with his father.
 Arriving early to the arcade, he begins a game, finds himself whisked away to the Dragon Collection universe.
 Trapped within the game's plot, Hiro must become a Dragon Master to escape the game and return home.
 Hiro embarks on a quest to gather allies, conquer monsters, and prevent a terrible evil from being freed on Dragon Earth.